 - Name the reviewer.
 Notice if the review is written using an actual person’s name or a pseudonym.
 Those who hide behind fake names often write exaggerated and/or biased reviews.

 - Is it verified?
 Also notice if the review can be verified and tied to an actual stay at the hotel.

 Ultimately, take all reviews in stride and remember that they are just one person’s opinion—and thus subjective.
-At Roomkey, we choose to provide hotel ratings and reviews from TripAdvisor.
-Information on TripAdvisor comes straight from the source—you, the traveler—which is why we put our trust in them to guide your path toward booking your dream hotel.
+At Roomkey, we choose to provide firsthand hotel ratings and reviews from TrustYou.
+Information from TrustYou comes straight from the source—you, the traveler—which is why we put our trust in them to guide your path toward booking your dream hotel.

 Ready to book your next vacation?
 Visit roomkey.com to view our hotel partners around the world and start putting your newfound review navigation skills to the test.

 Like what you see?
 Sign up with Roomkey to receive honest offers, industry insights, and great travel advice.